Listen to the Podcast:

 Conscious Leadership & Embedding Compassionate Candor into Company Culture with Kim Scott

 Thanks for pressing play.
 Welcome to Conscious VC, where we have real conversations that explore how to build businesses that shape the future while making a giant difference at the same time.
-Hosted by Navin Chaddha managing director of Mayfield, and me, podcaster and author, Christopher Lochhead.
+Hosted by Navin Chaddha managing partner of Mayfield, and me, podcaster and author, Christopher Lochhead.
 On this episode, Navin and I welcome acclaimed author of Radical Candor, Kim Scott.
 I had Kim on my other podcast Follow Your Different shortly after her book came out, and I was incredibly impressed with both her book and her, and that was a few years ago.
 Since then, she’s become a rockstar in Silicon Valley and beyond.
 Radical Candor is an important part of conscious capitalism.
 In this discussion, we get into it, why it matters for your culture, how it can improve your communication.
 She even gives us a sneak preview of some of the critical ideas coming up in her new book.
 I think you’re going to enjoy this episode very much.
 Here it is, enjoy.

 Lochhead: Navin, we have the, would it be safe to call you Kim, the queen of radical candor?